2025 FIFA Club World Cup: Opening ceremony

-French Montana and Swae Lee headlined the opening ceremony, which took place at Miami's Hard Rock Stadium before the opening match between Al Ahly and Inter Miami CF. Singers Vikina and Richaelio also performed during the ceremony, which was broadcast on DAZN.
+French Montana and Swae Lee headlined the opening ceremony, which took place at Miami's Hard Rock Stadium before the opening match between Al Ahly and Inter Miami.
+Singers Vikina and Richaelio also performed during the ceremony, which was broadcast on DAZN.

 Group stage

 In the group stage, teams were divided into eight groups of four (groups A to H).
 Teams in each group played one another in a round-robin, from which the top two teams advanced to the knockout stage.